wp-plugins/toggle-meta-boxes-sitewide/readme.txt

 == Frequently Asked Questions ==

 * Will this plugin also hide meta boxes added by plugins?
 No.
 * Will this plugin disable media buttons?
-Yes, but you'll need additional means to disable the uploaded entirely.
+Yes, but you'll need additional means to disable uploads entirely.
 * Can I have different meta boxes for different roles of users on different blogs?
 No, this plugin toggles meta boxes for all users and all blogs regardless of Cap/Role (SuperAdmin can override the limits of the plugin however).

 == Screenshots ==

-1. Meta Box Super Admin Options: Enable Administration Meta Boxes
+1. Meta Box Network->Settings: Enable Administration Meta Boxes

 == Changelog ==
 = 3.5 =